jamesquinlan/dsc-techstack/topics/shell.md

-## Exercises
+## Assignment Exercises

+This assignment covers the basics of using Unix shell commands to navigate directories, create, edit, copy, and delete files and directories.
+It also introduces the use of some commonly used commands such as `ls`, `cd`, `pwd`, `mkdir`, `touch`, `echo`, `cat`, `cp`, `rm`, and `rmdir`.
+Have fun exploring the power of Unix shell!

-1. Open terminal window and navigate to your home directory.
+1. Open a terminal window and navigate to your home directory.

-2. List the files and folders in your home directory.
+2. Use the `ls` command to list the files and directories in your home directory.

-3. Create a new directory called `dsc227`.
-    a.
-Create a new text file, `test.txt`.
-    b.
-Rename this file, `tests.txt` and copy it to the `dsc227` folder.
-    c.
-Remove the original file.
+3. Use the `cd` command to navigate to a subdirectory of your choice.

-4. List all the files (including hidden) in your home directory.
+4. Use the `ls` command again to list the files and directories in the subdirectory.

-5. Create an alias (`ll`) for the "list all" command.

-6. Change permissions of `tests.txt` to 777.
+5. Use the `pwd` command to print the current working directory to the terminal.

+6. Use the `mkdir` command to create a new directory named "mydir" in the current working directory.

+7. Use the `cd` command to navigate into the "mydir" directory.

-7. Create a symbolic link to this file in the `dsc227` directory.
+8. Use the `touch` command to create a new file named "myfile.txt" in the "mydir" directory.

+9. Use the `echo` command to add some text to the "myfile.txt" file.

+10. Use the `cat` command to print the contents of the "myfile.txt" file to the terminal.

+11. Use the `cp` command to make a copy of the "myfile.txt" file in the same directory and name it "myfile_copy.txt".

+12. Use the `rm` command to delete the original "myfile.txt" file.

+13. Use the `ls` command to verify that only "myfile_copy.txt" is now present in the directory.

+14. Use the `cd` command to navigate back to your home directory.

+15. Use the `rmdir` command to delete the "mydir" directory and its contents.